hudson2-plugins/jobcreator-tool/README.md

 and the leaf element is added as a string (java.lang.String).

-This split does pose a restriction since a element cannot both be a String and an container i.e. the having both "git.repo" and "git.repo.branch" is ilegal as repo would be both.
-On the other hand it helps in other situations e.g. image the these properties are defined "scm.git.repo" + "scm.git.branch", now we can do <#if scm.git??>.... print git segnment </#if> or we can do other collection handling
+This split does pose a restriction since a element cannot both be a String and an container i.e. the having both "git.repo" and "git.repo.branch" is illegal as repo would be both.
+On the other hand it helps in other situations e.g. image the these properties are defined "scm.git.repo" + "scm.git.branch", now we can do <#if scm.git??>.... print git segment </#if> or we can do other collection handling

 When using import directive remember that the path is evaluated from the template root dir, not the location of the